syntaxkiller/voice-transcription/README.md

 ## Project Status: Active Development

-⚠️ **Note:** This project is currently in active development and not yet feature complete.
-The core architecture is in place, but several components need implementation and integration.
+⚠️ **Note:** This project is currently in active development.
+The core architecture is in place, and the build system is now working correctly.
+We've successfully fixed the CMake configuration issues that were previously blocking progress.

+**Current Focus:**
-**Current Focus:** Building the core audio processing pipeline and fixing CMake configuration issues.
+- Implementing and testing the core audio processing pipeline

-## Overview
+- Setting up basic C++/Python integration tests
+- Developing the device enumeration and audio streaming functionality

 ## Key Features